GeekLaunch/geeklaunch.github.io/content/blog/how-to-speed-up-your-code-using-graphs.md

 The algorithm is complete and correct at this point, but we can still speed it up with some shortcuts.

-Let's add [an field to each node in our graph](https://github.com/encody/jotto-problem/blob/master/src/main.rs#L122) that tells us the length of the longest possible path after this node.
+Let's add [a field to each node in our graph](https://github.com/encody/jotto-problem/blob/master/src/main.rs#L122) that tells us the length of the longest possible path after this node.
 If our search needs 3 more words and it encounters a node that says its longest path only contains 1 more node, our search can skip that node early.

 We can also maintain [a set of word combinations](https://github.com/encody/jotto-problem/blob/master/src/main.rs#L20-L34) that we have already tried and failed to use in a solution.